Rajdhani College

 Rajdhani College is a constituent college of the University of Delhi.
 It was established in 1964 by the Delhi Administration under the name of Government College.
 The college acquired its new name when the Delhi Administration vested its governance in an autonomous governing body.
-Rajdhani College is an South Campus College.
+Rajdhani College is a south campus college.

-The college is situated on Mahatma Gandhi Marg (Ring Road), near Rajouri Garden and Raja Garden in west Delhi.
+The college is situated on Mahatma Gandhi Marg (Inner Ring Road), near Rajouri Garden and Raja Garden in west Delhi.
 Its new building was constructed around 1976–77.
 The college complex has all facilities such as seminar room, auditorium, library, laboratories, playgrounds for cricket, football, hockey, and volleyball etc. It is a co-educational institution.